AnOtterGithubUser/anottergithubuser.github.io/_posts/2018-10-12-svm-deep-dive.md

 ### An efficient implementation

-Using cvxopt to compute the solution of the dual formulation would work but it would actually be very slow.
+Using `cvxopt` to compute the solution of the dual formulation would work but it would actually be very slow.
 We have to compute the kernel matrix which is rarely sparse, and the optimisation packages will usually have high memory requirements.
 The SMO (Sequential Minimal Optimisation) algorithm is a popular decomposition method in this case.
-It is described in this <a href="http://emilemathieu.fr/blog_svm.html">article</a>.
-I would recommand reading it and <a href="https://leon.bottou.org/publications/pdf/lin-2006.pdf">Bottou et al.</a> section 6, 7.1, and 7.2 to get the idea.
+It is described in this [article](https://emilemathieu.fr/posts/2018/08/svm/).
+I would recommand reading it and [Bottou et al](https://leon.bottou.org/publications/pdf/lin-2006.pdf) section 6, 7.1, and 7.2 to get the idea.